Has anyone ever told you that you should use solution selling?

 Don’t go any further; only present to the challenges that they mentioned.

 Solution Selling Tip #14: Make it a back-and-forth.

 I mentioned this earlier, but it’s so important to solution selling that I want to mention it again.
 You presentation should always be a conversation, not a monologue.

 Data shows that top salespeople are having a lot more back-and-forth in the presentation than average and bottom performers.
 We want to make this a true two-way dialogue.
-Keep engaging the prospect in that conversation.
+Keep engaging the prospect in that conversation if you want to be successful at solution selling.
 Back and forth, back and forth.

 Solution Selling Tip #15: Establish next steps.

 Have you ever been in a selling situation where everything was going great…but then you never schedule a next step at the end of the call, vaguely say you’ll reach out to them sometime next week, and you never speak with the prospect again?